 Funding for equipment provision will often come from the Community Aids and Equipment Program (CAEP).

-When an equipment funding application is made to CAEP, the Equipment Therapy team will make the application on behalf of the individual.
+When an equipment funding application is made to CAEP, the team in the Adult Therapy Program will make the application on behalf of the individual.

-The Equipment Therapy team can also provide a consultation service to organisations, professional staff or others on issues such as home modifications and access issues, complex seating or dysphagia.
+The team can also provide a consultation service to organisations, professional staff or others on issues such as home modifications and access issues, complex seating or dysphagia.